 “If you tell a client ‘I just read this happened in the industry.
 Would you like me to get on the phone for a quick call at no charge?’
 That client is going to be very loyal if you do that over and over again,” she concludes.

-To get an edge in the marketplace, law firms need to know how to leverage CRM technology.
+To get an edge in the marketplace, law firms need to know how to leverage customer relationship management (CRM) technology.
 But that’s not news to the respondents of a survey by The Legal Marketing Association and Bloomberg Law, Are We There Yet?
 Revealing the Latest Trends in Marketing and Business Development.
 A whopping 96% say they have or desire CRM software.
 And business development professionals report that business intelligence systems like CRM are their single-most valued resource.
-Yet, only 48% of marketers and 61% of business development professionals report using i
+Yet, only 48% of marketers and 61% of business development professionals report using it.

 While general counsel may still be the final decision makers in legal services purchases, it will be very challenging to reach that final level of consideration without procurement’s approval.
 “Procurement has been gaining influence in the buying of legal services in the last decade,” says Silvia Hodges Silverstein, PhD, Executive Director of the Buying Legal Council.
 “They expect firms to behave like prudent business partners who have their best interest top of mind and are aligned with their approach.”